RJbalikian/rs-hvsr/gpsd_update/Readme.md

 sudo journalctl -fu gpsd-i2c.service
 ```

-If the service starts, then you should see a new virtual serial port in `/dev/gpsd0` (use `ls /dev` and see if there is an item called `gpsd0` in the /dev directory.
+If the service starts, then you should see a new [named pipe](https://en.wikipedia.org/wiki/Named_pipe) at `/tmp/gpsd0` (use `ls /tmp` and see if there is an item called `gpsd0` in the /tmp directory.
 You can change the name of this device, if necessary, by editing the [gpsd-i2c.service](gpsd-i2c.service) file.

 Now, update the GPS defaults.